imdaredevil/copy-cat-tail/README.md

 ```

 ## Run manually

+The tool has two parts
+- A server to listen to copied items and store them.
+- A display window to show them and allow the user ( which is you :) ) to choose them.

+Although, the server will be added to startup applications and it will autostart on login, we can also start the server manually.
 In a new tab, run the following command
 ```bash
 copy-cat-tail-server
 ```

-This will start the server which can listen to copied items and store them.
 While the above process is running, in a separate tab, run the following

 ```bash